Discover a programme of events, activities and resources with your wellbeing toolkit.

 No problem, you can watch them online.
 If you'd like to get involved let us know!

-What are three things can you do this week that support your identity and make you feel part of a community?
+What are three things can you do this week that develop your sense of identity and support you to feel part of a community?

 Dear #TeamMDX is a new, exciting way for you to support your peers and make connections through the #TeamMDX community!